-- Be confident in their dealings with adults and peers. - Be able to develop good working relationships with others. - Have knowledge of a wide range of cultures and through this come to respect the rights and needs of others. - Be able to make good moral judgments. - Have developed an appreciation / respect for learning that will last for the rest of their lives. - Be adaptable enough to react to the challenges / changes facing the 21st Century.
+- Be confident in their dealings with adults and peers. - Be able to develop good working relationships with others. - Have knowledge of a wide range of cultures and through this come to respect the rights and needs of others as we promote the Equality Act 2010. - Be able to make good moral judgments. - Have developed an appreciation / respect for learning that will last for the rest of their lives. - Be adaptable enough to react to the challenges / changes facing the 21st Century.

-Therefore, all young people' in KS3, KS4 will receive a comprehensive curriculum which gives them experience in Mathematics (F.S & G.C.S.E.), English (F.S & G.C.S.E.), Physical Education (P.E.), Information Communication Technology (ICT), Personal Social Education (PSE).
-A distinctive element of the R.E.A. - V.C curriculum is it offers the chance to explore a range of disciplines including personal development and study skills with the support of the BKSB on-line assessment programme to enhance learning on Functional Skills & GCSE exams.
+Therefore, all young people' in KS3, KS4 will receive a comprehensive curriculum which gives them experience in Mathematics (F.S & G.C.S.E.), English (F.S & G.C.S.E.), Physical Education (P.E.), Digital Information Communication Technology (ICT), Personal Social Education (PSE).
+A distinctive element of the R.Y.A.N Education Academy curriculum is it offers the chance to explore a range of disciplines including personal development and study skills with the support of the BKSB on-line assessment programme to enhance learning on Functional Skills & GCSE exams.